isomerpages/moe-ast-moehc/_school-histories/Schools/Whampoa Secondary School.md

 In 1965, the school set up pre-university classes and became a full school.
 By 1968, Whampoa Secondary School had 1098 students with 58 teaching staff.

 In 1972, the school participated in the Singapore Youth Festival with 1,000 students performing aerobics at the same time.
-Over the years, the school was known for its arts & cultural activities and sports achievements such as volleyball, basketball and table tennis.
+Over the years, the school was known for its arts &amp; cultural activities and sports achievements such as volleyball, basketball and table tennis.

 Whampoa Secondary School started its first English-medium class in 1981, seeing its last batch of Chinese-medium students graduating in 1987.